Yusef-Adel/Gensystems-Edge-Functions/functions/Doc-Generator/README.md

-Doc Generator Supabase Edge Function
+Exam Docs Generator Supabase Edge Function
 =====================================

 A Supabase Edge Function that generates DOCX exam papers with Arabic RTL support and stores them in Supabase Storage.
 It checks for a cached file before regenerating, and returns a public URL to the generated or cached document.